nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Preconditions**: TalentSG has been launched, and the recruiter is logged into the application.

 **Main Success Scenario**:
-1. Recruiter requests to list all the people in TalentSG.
-2. Recruiter inputs the list command
+1. Recruiter inputs the list command
-3. TalentSG confirms that the command is valid and lists all the people in the application
+2. TalentSG confirms that the command is valid and lists all the people in the application
-4. TalentSG responds with a success message indicating that list was displayed successfully.
+3. TalentSG responds with a success message indicating that list was displayed successfully.

 #### Use Case 5 - Find a Person